Explore Carnival Cruise Line Rooms Onboard

 Check out all Family-friendly Staterooms

-Accessible Staterooms for guests with disability
+Accessible staterooms for guests with disability

 We’re always working on additional modifications to give all our guests a wonderful experience at sea.
 To date, we’ve made substantial changes to our ships to make them more accessible, including upgrading our rooms to comfortably accommodate guests with disability.

-Fully Accessible Rooms: Complete mobility support
+Fully accessible rooms: complete mobility support

 Our Fully Accessible Rooms are designed for guests with highly limited or no mobility, who use a wheelchair, scooter or assistive device.
 The rooms have been equipped with widened doorways, no lip into the bathroom and balcony, full turnaround space in the room and bathroom, and accessible routes throughout the room.
 The bathroom features a roll-in shower equipped with grab bars and a fold-down shower seat.

-Fully Accessible Rooms with single-side approach
+Fully accessible rooms with single-side approach

-Body: An alternative option for those using a wheelchair, scooter or assistive device.
-Our single-side approach accessible rooms come in two configurations: for rooms with one bed, there is an accessible route and clear floor space on only one side of the bed; and for rooms with two beds, the clear floor space will be between the beds, with one side of each bed getting an accessible route.
+An alternative option for those using a wheelchair, scooter or assistive device.
+Our single-sided approach accessible rooms come in two configurations: for rooms with one bed, there is an accessible route and clear floor space on only one side of the bed; and for rooms with two beds, the clear floor space will be between the beds, with one side of each bed getting an accessible route.
 These rooms also feature widened entryways, and an accessible bathroom.

-Ambulatory Accessible Rooms: For guests with limited mobility
+Ambulatory accessible rooms: for guests with limited mobility

 This type of accessible room is ideal for guests with mobility limitations.
 It’s suited to people who don’t require a wheelchair or scooter but may use another assistive device, such as a cane or walker for travelling longer distances, and who may benefit from certain accessible features like grab bars, to assist with balance.

-Standard rooms: Comfort for those with minor mobility needs
+Standard rooms: comfort for those with minor mobility needs

 Our standard rooms might suit your needs.
 These rooms have an entry doorway measuring approximately 55.9 cm, a 20.3 cm lip into the bathroom, and a 10.2 cm lip into the shower stall.
 And for rooms with a balcony, there’s a 17.8 cm lip to the balcony.